 As discussed above, MPAs are place-based conservation tools used in the marine environment.
 But, the existence of ecological spatial connectivity in the marine environment means that places in the marine environment are connected to one another in critical ways, and these connections must be taken into account in the design and use of place-specific tools to achieve conservation objectives.
 For example, in many instances the young produced by populations living inside an MPA leave the MPA and replenish populations outside the MPA.
 Conversely, populations within MPAs often rely on the delivery into the MPA of young produced by populations outside of the MPA.
 In a very different example, physical materials (e.g., sediments) and chemicals (e.g., nutrients or pollutants) can be readily transported from areas outside MPAs into MPAs, and these influxes into MPAs make the communities and processes within MPAs vulnerable to human activities conducted outside of MPAs (e.g., agricultural runoff, sewage discharges or coastal erosion).
-One additional example concerns critical spawning habitat MPAs and the seasonal movement of adults of a species into spawning habitat MPAs: the value of these spawning habitat MPAs depends critically on the availability of (i.e., the management of) adults and, also, indirectly, on protection of adult habitat beyond the boundaries of the spawning habitat MPAs.
+One additional example concerns critical spawning habitat MPAs and the seasonal movement of adults of a species into spawning habitat MPAs: the value of these spawning habitat MPAs. (on protection of adult habitat beyond the boundaries of the spawning habitat MPAs.